sonipuneet/object-x-detection/README.md

 Then run the script with:

-$ python object_detection.py
+$ python feature_matching_test.py

-The script will attempt to detect and label different objects.
+The script will attempt to match the feature of query image in the input image.

+Total Execution time for feature matching of an image is 0.0567 seconds